aminmr/k8s-implementation/ingress/README.md

 ## HaProxy Configuration

 First of all you need to add `frontend` and `backend` section to your haproxy configuration file.
-The backend port for your master nodes will be configured randomly by the NodePort is assinged to ingress Controller.
+The backend port for your master nodes will be configured randomly by the NodePort is assigned to ingress Controller.

 ```shell
 frontend kubernetes-ingress-http